josipdosen/PySpec/README.md

 ----------------------

-Python modules needed to install in order for program to work:
+Python modules needed to install in order for the program to work:

 Type these commands into Command Prompt or PowerShell